JayPeKs-P/ironbound-tactics/README.md

 To compile the source code use the [Visual Studio 2022](https://visualstudio.microsoft.com/vs/features/cplusplus/) compiler and [CMake](https://cmake.org/) **version 3.29** or higher.
 Select the `root/code` folder as the project root folder in your IDE.
 > [!CAUTION]
 > **MSVC Compiler is required**
 > This project uses an implementation of the SoLoud library, that **requires** the MSVC compiler.
 Should you encounter any problems, make sure it is properly set up.
-(In CLion make sure it is the first entry in the list of compilers in
+(In [CLion](https://www.jetbrains.com/clion/) make sure it is the first entry in the list of compilers in
 >  `Settings / Build, Execution, Deployment / Toolchains`)

-I built this project in the IDE [CLion](https://www.jetbrains.com/clion/) from jetbrains.

 ## External Dependencies